hunglevn/nginx/AdminGuide.md

 - `sudo apt-get install nginx`
 - Verify installation `sudo nginx -v`
 - Start NGINX: `sudo nginx`
-- Verify that NGINX is up and running: `curl -I 127.0.0.1`
+- Verify that NGINX is up and running: `service nginx status`
 # Controlling NGINX
 - `nginx -s <SIGNAL>`.
 Where `<SIGNAL>` can be one of the following:
     - `quit` – Shut down gracefully